 13. Biscuit Paint Wall

 Precisely, the name biscuit paint wall implies a painted wall.
 Its wall with neon paint has been dripped over in an artistic way to create a backdrop for pictures.
 The painted wall is situated in the parking lot of a home product store called Biscuit.
 A hashtag is posted beside the parking lot to remind you to tag the wall when posting your pictures online.
+The photos from here make for lots of color – and define why this wall is one of the best places to take pictures in Houston.

 14. Mercer Botanic Gardens